gabrielewig/gabrielewig.github.io/_posts/2019-06-27-wireguard-to-vpn-subnet.md

 ### Summary

 By connecting both a computer on the internal LAN and various clients to a centralized VPS with a static IP, we can use WireGuard to access a local network behind a permanent NAT/Firewall.
-WireGuard provides a fast and simple vpn protocol which works well for this situation.
+WireGuard provides a fast and simple VPN protocol which works well for this situation.
 However, it should be noted that WireGuard is still under heavy development and has not undergone security audits.
 I would recommend reading more about WireGuard, particularly the "Conceptual Overview" here: <https://www.wireguard.com/>, before trying this example.

-For this example I will refer to the following three clients.
+For this example, I will refer to the following three clients.
 Although our VPS acts as a "server", each computer is considered a client by WireGuard.

 *   A local client on the desired LAN (such as Pi)
     *   "lan"